-There are now (May 2020) more than 140 listings on the Bike Shops & Mechanics page so do look here if you need help.
+There are now (October 2021) nearly 200 listings on the Bike Shops & Mechanics page so do look here if you need help.
 (Extra recommendations and listings are always very welcome.)

 Labour charges are also often very low – it’s not uncommon for bike shops to charge for a part but nothing for fitting it.
 I’ve had derallieurs adjusted and brake pads and tyres fitted for free.

 The biggest problem for touring cyclists can be finding the right spares.
 Nearly all Portuguese cyclists are either lycra-clad road bikers or hard-core mountain bikers with very little (or nothing) in between.

 Fat bikes are making an appearance in Portugal, particularly on the coast.
 You may also find some hybrid-style ‘town’ bikes, mainly in the more touristy areas, but these tend to be fairly basic rather than anything suitable for touring.

 Most bike shops only carry spares and accessories aimed at their typical customers so you’re unlikely to find anything aimed at the touring cyclist, or those with anything other than off-the-peg, mass market bikes.